roman-milk/roman-milk.github.io/shellys-man-in-a-million.md

+===

- ****** Shelly's Man In A Million ****** byJust_Plain_Bob© Shelly looked at me and said, "I might have said yes if you had asked me in the living room, but now that I see what else I have to choose from I'll have to think about it."
+Shelly looked at me and said, "I might have said yes if you had asked me in the living room, but now that I see what else I have to choose from I'll have to think about it."
 She started to undress, "Ask me again in the morning."
 Report_Story